 Fitness & Trigger Points

 Whatever your fitness routine may be, it is important to keep your muscles healthy and free from trigger points.
 Trigger points do not just cause pain or other symptoms, they will cause shortening of the involved muscle.
-This shortening cannot be stretched-out, until the involved TrPs are removed, and over-stretching can and often does, exacerbate existing problems/symptoms.
+This shortening cannot be stretched-out, until the involved TrPs are removed.
+As well, over-stretching can and often does, exacerbate existing problems/symptoms.

-This 8-hour workshop is tailored for yoga therapists/instructors, athletes, dancers, massage therapists, bodyworkers, physiotherapists, fitness trainers, and other interested fitness and health professionals who desire some in-depth instruction regarding Trigger Point Therapy protocol and locating and treating myofascial trigger points that are common to the athletic body.
+This workshop offers essential information for yoga therapists/instructors, athletes, dancers, massage therapists, bodyworkers, physiotherapists, fitness trainers, and other interested fitness and health professionals, regarding Trigger Point Therapy protocol and locating and treating myofascial trigger points that are common to the athletic body.

 It addresses specific pain and/or performance issues that athletes typically encounter.
 You’ll be shown how to effectively treat to mitigate pain, and discover techniques that may improve muscle performance.